sithel/gaming_setup/hellfire/README.md

 The flock-to-fanatic conversion should be fair but not a fixed order.
 Perhaps done Pandemic style (each round is "fair" but internally randomized)

+## Non-Digital Approach

+Okay, so, maybe not everything should be digital... thinking about it more (and reminiscing about the delight that was [Beatrice Henrietta Bristol-Smythe, DBE, &c.](http://www.tao-games.com/being-a-role-playing-game-on-the-topic-of-the-high-flying-adventures-of-beatrice-henrietta-bristol-smythe-dbe-daring-aviatrix-and-accomplished-exploratrix-and-her-gentleman-companion-who-for/)) this could acutally be done rather easily with a fun printable PDF and a pair or two of scissors.

+Everyone prints & fills out one of the [provided forms](hellfire_form.pdf).
+The Events are cut up and shuffled.
+The Flock are cut up and shuffled.
+For each day an Event is selected.
+The Event Specific Flock member + remaining required number of new Flock Members are selected, shuffled together, and doled out as need.
+A d100 is rolled to determine how much money a Flock member starts with.
+Faith spent/gained are bubbled in.
+Use the back of the sheet to track funds & offerings in posession of a fanatic.

+## Questions (to soon to be F.A.Q)

+> At the beginning of each day, are all the flock godless?
+Or does it carry over from day to day and the new fanatics must win the flock members from the Deity they pledged to before (giving the carry-over fanatic a bit of the incumbent's edge)?

+Newly generated flock members are godless.
+The degree to which a flock member remains faithful to yesterday's Deity is up to the player.
+Yes, starting fanatics do get an edge.
+But every round there is guarenteed to be at least one new flock member, if not more.

+> "Deities they have been preached about" is just preached on that day, not "preached about ever"

+A flock member must have met the fanatic of a Deity in order to be faithful to that Deity.
+It is encouraged (but not required?) that that Deity's fanatic be currently present.

+> What happens when neither fanatic is convincing?
+Do they pick by random lot or is there the option of "godless heathens"?

+In order to be "fair", there is no aethiest option.
+A flock member need not spend faith on a particular day, but it must all be spent by the time they end, and it can only be spent on a Deity whose fanatic they met.